BondMason: History

-The platform officially launched in October 2015.
+BondMason's peer-to-peer lending platform operated from October 2015 until May 2019, at which point it ceased its core property-lending investment service.
+The company claims that this was not due to financial troubles, but rather concerns about the credit outlook.
+Findlay had also explained in an interview that the platform had struggled to obtain FCA regulation.
+According to the company web page, BondMason's clients received over 100% of their invested capital back.

 In 2016, BondMason completed an equity funding round led by Par Equity, a venture capital firm based in Edinburgh, Scotland.
 In March 2018, the company secured £1.85 million in another funding round led by Seneca Partners and Par Equity.

+BondMason was one of the first companies accepted onto the Financial Conduct Authority (FCA) Innovation Hub programme.

 Business Model and Activities

-BondMason enables clients to access returns from direct lending, mostly loans secured against UK property.
-Investment services that it offers include bonds and investment funds.
+BondMason's peer-to-peer lending platform enabled clients to access returns from direct lending, mostly loans secured against UK property.
+It offered bonds and investment funds.

-The company also produces proprietary research into direct lending market trends, including identifying the market size and growth in peer-to-peer lending in the UK from £2.3bn in 2015 to £3.2bn in 2016.
+The company also produced proprietary research into direct lending market trends, including analysis that identified the size and growth of the UK peer-to-peer lending market from £2.3bn in 2015 to £3.2bn in 2016.